Some people use keyboards or other devices to move through a page by jumping from one interactive element to the next.

 Test the functionality by visiting these websites and navigating using your 'Tab' key.

 Developed in partnership with Vision Australia, the blue border option also provides a clear focus state for the user.

 Both options represent best practice and meet the standards expected (and required) of government.

 Changing default colours

-For example, the black can be swapped to a royal blue or dark purple and the yellow to a pale orange, pale green or other suitable colour.
+For example, the black colour in Type 1 can be swapped to a royal blue or dark purple and the yellow to a pale orange, pale green or other suitable colour.

 Colour combinations can be tricky to master, how you make focus states accessible also depends on whether the focus state:

 - is focusable text without a background colour or border

 - is another focusable element with a background colour or border